top of page

 The Practice Behind the Determination

-It is the product of a structured assessment process built on a bench of practitioners who have operated inside the same problems Glenmore is asked to evaluate.
+It is the product of a structured institutional assessment conducted by practitioners who have operated inside the same pressures they evaluate.

 The practitioners central to that capability: